ni/nimi-python/docs/nidcpower/class.rst

 -------------------------------

     .. py:attribute:: autorange_minimum_aperture_time

+        Specifies the measurement autorange aperture time used for the measurement autorange algorithm.
+The aperture time is specified in the units set by the :py:attr:`nidcpower.Session.autorange_minimum_aperture_time_units` property.
+This value will typically be smaller than the aperture time used for measurements.

+        .. note:: For smaller ranges, the value is scaled up to account for noise.
+The factor used to scale the value is derived from the module capabilities.
+This property is not supported by all devices.
+Refer to Supported Properties by Device topic.

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.